 Graze fields traditionally used for fall hay.

 This is a particularly good option when you consider harvest efficiency for both hay and strip grazing is typically 70%.
 That means you get the same utilization without the cost of making hay!
-(Note that if you don’t strip graze, utilization will drops to 50% efficiency.)
+(Note that if you don’t strip graze, utilization will drop to 50% efficiency.)
 Save on the high costs of fuel and let your cattle harvest the forage for you.

 Wean early and let calves creep.